Dext vs. QuickBooks: A CPA’s Take on How These Platforms Complement Each Other

 Pricing and Value

-Pricing for both products shifts over time, so check each platform’s page before you sign anything.
-But at a high level:
+Pricing for SaaS platforms shifts over time, so check any platform’s page before you sign anything.

 • QuickBooks Online plans usually start in the mid-twenties per month and go up as you add users and features.
+It can get pricey quickly; I have some clients paying over $1,000 per month to run everything through QBO.

 This means you’ll need to determine whether Dext is worth the extra spend: